 After the jars have cooled, run your finger over the middle of the lid to make sure the jar has sealed.

-If lid curves down slightly, the jar is sealed.
-If lid has slight bubble in the middle, the jar did not seal.
-If any of the jars did not seal, use them immediately.
+If the lid curves down slightly, the jar is sealed.
+Lids that have a slight bubble in the middle did not seal.
+If you have jars that did not seal, put them in the refrigerator and use them immediately.

-Before storing the sealed jars, label them by simply writing on the lid or making a label noting what is in the jar and the date.
+Before storing the sealed jars of dandelion jelly, label them by simply writing on the lid or making a label noting what is in the jar and the date.

 - If you do not have a canning pot available, turn a round cake pan or tart pan upside down and place in the bottom of a large deep pot.
 The jars must be sitting on something other than the bottom or the pot or they will get too hot and burst.